typesafehub/sbt-conductr-sandbox/README.md

 ## Features

+> In order to use the following features then you should ensure that the machine that runs Docker has enough memory, typically at least 2GB.
+VM configurations such as those provided via `boot2docker` and Oracle's VirtualBox can be configured like so:
+> ```
+> boot2docker down
+> VBoxManage modifyvm boot2docker-vm --memory 2048
+> boot2docker up
+> ```

 ConductR provides additional features which can be optionally enabled:

 Name          | CondutR port | Docker port | Description